 One of the newest additions to the Strip offers an impressive pool experience that blew me away the first time I experienced it.

-Perched atop Resorts World’s roof, the pool deck provides spectacular views of resorts to the south like Wynn, Encore, TI, Palazzo, Venetian, and The Mirage.
+Perched atop Resorts World’s roof, the pool deck provides spectacular views of resorts to the south like Wynn, Encore, TI, Palazzo, and The Venetian.

-The 5.5-acre complex is comprised of 9 different pools that range from shallow options designed for families to an infinity pool that overlooks the Strip.
+The 5.5-acre complex is comprised of 9 different pools that range from shallow options designed for families to an infinity pool overlooking the Strip.

 Like other top pools in Vegas, Resorts World’s pool area is spread out and separated by trees and cabanas, providing a more private and intimate experience.